 For people who already practice mindfulness or yoga.

-With mindfulness trainers Steve Savels and Berenice Boxler.
+With mindfulness teachers Steve Savels and Beate Trück

 Join us in a transformative retreat in the beautiful convent of Hurtebise in the forests of the Belgian Ardennes.
 Together we will explore the inner voice, that can be harsh and hurtful, but also deeply nourishing and inspiring.
-We will take time to slow down, unplug, relax and learn to listen deeply to ourselves – and how to make friends with ourselves.
+Just before the busy period starts again, we will take time to slow down, unplug, relax and learn to listen deeply to ourselves – and how to make friends with ourselves.